 If you’re taking public transit, plan to spend at least an hour and a half getting from Puerto Vallarta to Quimixto.
 It may be a bit longer if you have to wait for the boat to depart.

 While there are less than 500 residents in Quimixto, there are still a few things to do here.

 Quimixto Waterfall Puerto Vallarta

-If you don’t feel like walking, there are also locals with horses that you can hire to take you there for around 250 pesos.
-However, I don’t recommend this, as the horses often aren’t kept in great condition.
+If you don’t feel like walking, you can also get a horseback ride.
+However, I don’t recommend this, as the horses don’t look like they are kept in the best conditions.

-There are a couple of restaurants here where you can enjoy lunch right on the beach.
-You can get cheap and tasty ceviche tostadas for only 30 pesos each!
+There are a couple of restaurants here where you can enjoy lunch on the beach.
+You can get cheap and tasty ceviche tostadas!

 Unlike many other beaches around Puerto Vallarta, Quimixto isn’t packed with vendors trying to sell you things, making this one of the most relaxing beaches to hang out on.
 There is a long stretch of beautiful golden beach you’ll have almost to yourself.

-Arrive back in Quimixto beach around 12:30 and enjoy lunch at one of the restaurants on the beach.
-Then, spend the rest of the afternoon relaxing on the pristine beaches.
-There is a beach bar, or you can pick up snacks and drinks from one of the local shops in town.
+Arrive back in Quimixto Beach around 12:30 and enjoy lunch at one of the restaurants on the beach.
+Spend the rest of the afternoon relaxing on the pristine beaches.
+Enjoy lunch at one of the restaurants, or pick up snacks and drinks from one of the local shops in town.